aws-solutions-library-samples/guidance-for-high-speed-rag-chatbots-on-aws/README.md

 ![](source/01_RetrievalAugmentedGeneration/01_QuestionAnswering_Bedrock_LLMs/static/streamlit_libraries.png)

+> [!Note]
-Note: Next, you will find a series of placeholders separated by # TODO comments.
+> Next, you will find a series of placeholders separated by # TODO comments.
 Go through the remaining steps in the lab by filling in the correct code blocks in those placeholders (use the Copy button on the right to copy code).

 2. Take PDFs as input and extract text